mjl-/mox/README.md

 account is at `data/accounts/<account>/index.db`, accessed with the bstore database library, which uses bbolt (formerly BoltDB) for storage, a transactional key/value library/file format inspired by LMDB.

+## How do I block IPs with authentication failures with fail2ban?

+Mox includes a rate limiter for IPs/networks that cause too many authentication failures.
+It automatically unblocks such IPs/networks after a while.
+So you may not need fail2ban.
+If you want to use fail2ban, you could use this snippet:

+	[Definition]
+	failregex = .*failed authentication attempt.*remote=<HOST>
+	ignoreregex =